insideout/ai/_posts/_archive/2020-01-27-top-7-usecases-for-touchscreen-object-recognition.md

 ---
 category: news
 title: "Top 7 Usecases for Touchscreen Object Recognition"
 excerpt: "This whitepaper from eyefactive presents some of the most exiting usecases of touchscreen object recognition for interactive displays, tables and video walls.
-The recognition of objects on large-scale touch screens picks up the well-known principle of cashier systems barcodes and takes it to a new level: objects which are equipped with a ..."
+The recognition of objects on large-scale touch screens picks up the well-known principle of ..."
 publishedDateTime: 2020-01-27T14:40:00Z
 webUrl: "https://www.digitalsignagetoday.com/whitepapers/top-7-usecases-for-touchscreen-object-recognition/"
 type: article
-quality: 39
+quality: 19
 heat: -1
 published: false